What is the relative volume indicator and how do you use it when trading?

 Even if the RVOL is high and the stock breaks out above key technical levels, it's not always right to buy the stock.
 It could be a false breakout or a 'pump and dump scheme', where stock prices look like they are moving higher but end up reversing by the end of the day.
 That's why it's always important to manage your risk carefully, especially during high volatility.

-How to use the relative volume indicator in trading
+How to use the relative volume indicator when trading

-2. Open a trading account or practise with a free demo account
+- Open a CFD trading account or practise with a free demo account

 You can trade on shares using CFDs – short for 'contracts for difference’ – with us.
 You’ll trade this financial derivative using leverage, which means you’ll open a trade at a percentage of the full value – but you can gain or lose money much faster than you might expect.
 You can even lose more than your initial deposit, as potential profits and losses are magnified to the total position size.
-Whether you make a profit or incur a loss will depend on the outcome of your prediction.
+So, it’s important to manage your risk carefully.

 IGA, may distribute information/research produced by its respective foreign affiliates within the IG Group of companies pursuant to an arrangement under Regulation 32C of the Financial Advisers Regulations.
 Where the research is distributed in Singapore to a person who is not an Accredited Investor, Expert Investor or an Institutional Investor, IGA accepts legal responsibility for the contents of the report to such persons only to the extent required by law.
 Singapore recipients should contact IGA at 6390 5118 for matters arising from, or in connection with the information distributed.